keijiro/unity-midi-input/README.md

 - Filter.Realtime - no filter.
 It returns the last received value.
 - Filter.Fast - light low-pass filter.
 It suits fast-moving objects.
 - Filter.Slow - heavy low-pass filter.
 Very smooth but not responsive.

+You can adjust the sensibility of each filter in the inspector.

 Current limitation
 ------------------